 FIG 4: THE TOTAL AOA OF SELECTED VEGETABLES BY DPPH METHOD (mg TE/100g)

-The total AOA content of selected vegetables in DPPH method was compared with the group of vegetables and between the treatments, i.e. raw (C), open (T1) and pressure cooking (T2).
-The results showed that a significance increase in total AOA content was observed at 1% level in beans, bitter gourd and cluster beans except drumstick, it showed 5% significant difference level.
+The total AOA content of selected vegetables in DPPH method was compared with the group of vegetables and between the treatments, i.e., raw (C), open (T1), and pressure cooking (T2).
+The results showed that a significant increase in total AOA content was observed at 1% level in beans, bitter gourd, and cluster beans except for drumstick, it showed 5% significant difference level.
 Cooking procedures led to an increase in antioxidant activity in vegetables.
-This effect is perhaps due to production of redox-active secondary plant metabolites or breakdown products, but is highly likely to be related to release of antioxidants from intracellular proteins, changes in plant cell wall structure, matrix modifications, and more efficient release of antioxidants during homogenization.
+This effect is perhaps due to the production of redox-active secondary plant metabolites or breakdown products but is highly likely to be related to release of antioxidants from intracellular proteins, changes in plant cell wall structure, matrix modifications, and more efficient release of antioxidants during homogenization.
 Conversely, boiling reduces the antioxidant activity of beet, turnip, red cabbage, white cabbage, and broccoli.
 Microwave cooking of beet, black radish, red cabbage, broccoli, and white cabbage resulted in a significant reduction (P<0.01) of antioxidant activity when compared to the respective raw state.
-Stir-frying increased antioxidant activity of red radish, broccoli, and white cabbage.
-Wachtel-Galor et al., 2008 14 showed that the effects of cooking on antioxidant capacity of different vegetables may be different.
-According to Saikia and Mahanta, 2013 beetroot has showed an increase in radical scavenging activity of cooking and metal chelating capacity (MCC) was not detected.
+Stir-frying increased the antioxidant activity of red radish, broccoli, and white cabbage.
+Wachtel-Galor et al., 2008 14 showed that the effects of cooking on antioxidant capacity of different vegetables might be different.
+According to Saikia and Mahanta, 2013, beetroot has shown an increase in radical scavenging activity of cooking and metal chelating capacity (MCC) was not detected.

-CONCLUSION: The selected vegetables were found to be rich in total phenols, flavonoids and antioxidant activity levels.
-It was found that cooking had an impact on the antioxidant activity, total phenolics and flavonoid content.
-As the flavonoids are highly unstable compounds, application of cooking/heat resulted in decrease in flavonoid content.
+CONCLUSION: The selected vegetables were found to be rich in total phenols, flavonoids, and antioxidant activity levels.
+It was found that cooking had an impact on antioxidant activity, total phenolics, and flavonoid content.
+As the flavonoids are highly unstable compounds, application of cooking/heat resulted in a decrease in flavonoid content.
 Cooking had a positive impact on phenolic and antioxidant levels in selected vegetables.
-Five servings of vegetables per day are recommended by the ICMR and mostly the vegetables are consumed after cooking.
-The study highlighted that the antioxidant activity of the vegetables do not significantly affected by the commonly used cooking methods and proved safe for phytonutrients.
+Five servings of vegetables per day are recommended by the ICMR, and mostly the plants are consumed after cooking.
+The study highlighted that the antioxidant activity of the vegetables did not significantly affect by the commonly used cooking methods and proved safe for phytonutrients.

 ACKNOWLEDGEMENT: This work has been supported by the Indian Council of Agricultural Research (ICAR), Central Institute for Women in Agriculture (CIWA) and AICRP-Home Science, PJTSAU.